10 Best Places to Visit in Southern Spain beyond Costa del Sol

 - watch the sunset from Plaza de San Nicolás in Albayzin;

-– enjoy authentic flamenco show in gypsy quarter of Sacromonte;
+- enjoy an authentic flamenco show in the gypsy quarter of Sacromonte;

 - visit Granada Cathedral and Royal Chapel;